aizuruproject/aizuruproject/README.md

 👨‍💻 I have also competed in several prominent competitions, including:

-- The National Science Olympiad (OSN) in Informatics
+-  National Science Olympiad (OSN) in Informatics

--  Schematics, organized by the Sepuluh Nopember Institute of Technology (ITS)
+-  Schematics, organized by Sepuluh Nopember Institute of Technology (ITS)